New era beckons as Chiefs, 49ers clash in Super Bowl - RFI

 But Shanahan's coaching wizardry may prove moot if the 49ers defense is unable to contain Mahomes and a Chiefs offense bristling with pace in the form of receiver Tyreek Hill and power in the shape of tight end Travis Kelce.

-The Chiefs have averaged 43 points per game in two playoff games, and during the regular season averaged just over 28 points per game.
+The Chiefs have averaged 43 points per game in two playoff contests, and during the regular season averaged just over 28 points per game.

 Kansas City's ability to produce devastating bursts of scoring was showcased in their playoff game against Houston last month, when they came back from a 24-0 deficit to win 51-31.